 32-channel audio generation is available in the Audio tab of the Generator - Configuration instrument.
 In the instrument submenu Audio Macros are provided for quick configuration, along with the ability to enable and disable audio in individual sub images.

-Figure 6-11: Generator Configuration - Audio Tab (SDI / 2022-6 mode)
+Figure 6-11: Generator Configuration - Audio Tab (SDI / IP 2022-6 Boot Mode)

 Depending on the generated video standard, up to eight audio groups (32 channels) are available.